wsdjeg/vim-lisp/README.md

 # Supported CL Implementations

 The CL implementations listed below are supported.
-If you tried out Vlime with an implementation not listed here, please let me know (see the Contributing section below for contact info).
+If you tried out Vlime with an implementation not listed here, please let me know.

 ```
 Implementation  Version  Notes